coq/ceps/text/083-boost-stdlib-dev/text.md

   * Binary rational numbers made on top of the coq-roots-nzarith package.
 These enable efficient computations in arbitrary precision exact rational arithmetic.
 Namespace `Coq.QArith`.
-These are known to be difficult to use for mathematical roofs because there is no canonical representation (2/3 and 4/6 are not equal for instance).
+These are known to be difficult to use for mathematical proofs because there is no canonical representation (2/3 and 4/6 are not equal for instance).
 For even more efficient computation, look at the coq-bignums package which uses machine integers.
-For mathematic proofs, the `rat` type of the coq-mathcomp-algebra package are much more comfortable, although they don't enjoy efficient computation (coq-coqeal offers a refinement with coq-bignums that
+For mathematical proofs, the `rat` type of the coq-mathcomp-algebra package are much more comfortable, although they don't enjoy efficient computation (coq-coqeal offers a refinement with coq-bignums that